-London drivers race to reinsure taxis
+Cab drivers race to renew insurance

 Analysis by Tom Edwards, BBC London Transport Correspondent

-When I asked one cab rep how serious this is, he replied: "Bad!"
+When I asked one cab rep how serious this is, he replied: "Bad".

 Although we don't know, some estimate this lack of insurance cover will affect thousands of taxi and minicab drivers.